stakwork/sphinx-relay/README.md

  - Change `macaroon_location` to the location of your LND admin macaroon
  - Change `tls_location` to the location of your LND cert

+To connect to your app
+ - `export NODE_IP=x.x.x.x` (you can use a domain name instead if you have that set up)
+ - For extra security, `export USE_PASSWORD=true`

 ### run

 `npm run prod`

+When Relay starts up, it will print a QR in the terminal.
+You can scan this in your app (right now Android only) to connect!

 # Roadmap